Menu

 What is the minimum wage in Gibraltar in 2026?

 The minimum wage is £9.50 per hour, effective from 1 July 2025.
-This represents a 6.7% increase from the previous rate of £8.90.
+The previous rate was £8.65.
 The public sector minimum salary is £24,017.70 per year.

 How much tax do you pay in Gibraltar?

-Gibraltar offers two tax systems - GIBS and ABS - and you pay whichever is lower.
-Under GIBS, rates range from 6% to 28% with no tax on income below £11,450.
-There is no VAT, no capital gains tax, no inheritance tax, and no council tax.
+Gibraltar offers two tax systems, GIBS and ABS, and you pay whichever is lower.
+Under GIBS, rates are 6% on the first £10,000, 20% on the next £7,000, and 28% above £17,000.
+Gibraltar has no VAT, no capital gains tax, no inheritance tax, and no council tax.

 What are the highest-paying jobs in Gibraltar?

-The highest-paying roles are in iGaming (heads of department earning £80,000-£120,000+), financial services (directors and C-suite at £90,000-£150,000+), and legal (partners at top firms).
-Senior technology roles also command premium salaries.
+The highest-paying roles are in iGaming (heads of department at £80,000 to £120,000-plus), financial services (directors and C-suite at £90,000 to £150,000-plus), and legal (partners at top firms like Hassans or ISOLAS).
+Senior technology roles also command premium salaries, while healthcare roles at the GHA offer stable public sector pay.

 Is it worth working in Gibraltar for the salary?